MultiverseLearningProducts/swe-learning-plans/Languages/typescript.md

    - [ ] Learn about using dot notation to access functions and variables within a namespace.
    - [ ] Experiment with nesting namespaces to create deeper hierarchies of related code.

-3. Build Something 🔨!
+3. Build something 🔨!
 Here's a few ideas:
    - **Idea #1 - Task Management System**: Create a task management system where users can add, update, and delete tasks.
 Build the project using TypeScript modules and namespaces to organize the codebase effectively.
 You can have modules for tasks, users, and authentication, and use namespaces to encapsulate related functionalities within those modules.
    - **Idea #2 - Online Store**: Develop an online store application that allows users to browse products, add them to a cart, and complete the purchase.
 Utilize TypeScript modules and namespaces to organize different aspects of the store, such as product management, user authentication, and cart functionality.
 Use modules to separate the code related to different functionalities, and leverage namespaces to group related classes, interfaces, and functions within those modules.
    - Come up with your own idea!